-From the presented plots we deduce that for physical solutions of the TOV equations the ratio between the mass of the star with and without the ALPs is less than 1.
-Currently, there exists the so-called hyperon puzzle \cite{hyppuzzle}, which consists in the fact that when adding hyperons to the matter content of the neutron star, the maximally attainable mass obtained from a modified equation of state, becomes smaller than what we observe in reality -- the mass of the pulsar PSR J0740+6620 is between 2.1 and 2.4 solar masses.
-We show that the presence of the hypothetical dark axion-like particles would potentially explain the discrepancy between the maximally observed neutron star masses and the maximal masses allowed by the theory of gravity, combined with all strong interaction nuclear effects.
-But once the interaction constant passes a lower threshold value, the influence of the ALPs becomes insignificant and unobservable.
+Currently, there exists the so-called hyperon puzzle~\cite{hyppuzzle}, which consists in the fact that when adding hyperons to the matter content of the neutron star, the maximally attainable mass obtained from a modified equation of state, becomes smaller than what we observe in reality when the neutron star mass is around 2 solar masses -- e.g.~the mass of the pulsar PSR J0740+6620 can have such a mass~\cite{Salmi:2024aum}.
+We show that the presence of the hypothetical dark ALPs has the potential to address the existing discrepancy between the maximally observed neutron star masses and the maximal masses allowed by the theory of gravity, combined with all strong interaction nuclear effects.
+But once the interaction constant goes below some lower threshold value, the influence of the ALPs on the neutron-star mass becomes insignificant and unobservable.

-From the relation between the pressure and the mass of the ALPs it is evident that the mass of the particles does not have a major role when considering temperatures which are orders of magnitude bigger than the mass itself.
-The conclusions made from the presented graphs would be valid to within a reasonable magnitude even for much lighter ALPs.